-Change in neurological function can have a dramatic impact on family, job, social and community interaction and as such it is particularly important to access specialist rehabilitation which aims to help the person to learn alternative ways of working in order to minimise the long-term impact of their condition, and help the survivor and their family to cope successfully with any remaining disabilities.
+As such it is particularly important to access specialist rehabilitation which aims to help the person to learn alternative ways of working in order to minimise the long-term impact of their condition, and help the survivor and their family to cope successfully with any remaining disabilities.

 Traumatic Brain Injury (TBI) is an injury to the brain caused by a trauma to the head (head injury).
 There are many possible causes, including road traffic accidents, assaults, falls and accidents at home, work or during sporting activities.